 Beat in 2 eggs (one at a time) plus extracts.

-In a bowl, mix flour, baking powder and salt.
-Add flour mixture to butter mixture, 1/2 cup at a time, mixing well in between each addition.
+In another bowl, mix flour, baking powder and salt.
+Add this flour mixture to butter mixture, 1/2 cup at a time, mixing well in between each addition.
 Fold in chopped nuts.
 Chill for about 1/2 hour to make handling easier.

-IMPORTANT: Let baked cookies sit on cookie sheet for 2 minutes before you try to remove them.
+IMPORTANT: Let baked cookies sit on cookie sheet for about 2 minutes before you try to remove them, or they will break apart.

 Finish cooling on baking rack.